 On a view camera a sheet of film must be loaded into a holder.
 This can be done in the complete darkness of a proper dark-room, in some odd, windowless hotel bathroom, or using a film-changing tent.
 After the camera has been set up and focused, the holder is inserted into the camera, the dark slide removed from the holder, and the exposure is made.
 The dark slide is then reinserted, and the film holder removed from the camera.

 The standard (Riteway, Fidelity, and Toyo, among others) film holders hold two sheets, one on each side of the pressure plate.
-The Grafmatic holders held six individual sheets but they were not very reliable.
+The Grafmatic holders held six individual sheets, but they were unreliable.
 Consequently, one has/had to carry multiple film holders, extra sheet film, the changing tent, and an empty box to store the exposed film.
-This kind of nuisance kept me away from the view camera for some time.
+This nuisance kept me away from the view camera for some time.

 But when in the early 1990s, 4×5-inch films were made available in single-shot, pre-loaded envelopes (named Readyload by Kodak and Quickload by Fujifilm ) I was sold.
 I bought a used Linhof Technika with a set of Schneider and Rodenstock lenses.
-I was sure to obtain the best image quality at the time, short of 8×10-inch or larger systems that were prohibitive for airline travel or on locations that required any hiking.
+I was sure to obtain the best image quality at the time, short of 8×10-inch or larger systems prohibitive for airline travel or on locations requiring hiking.

-In order to pay homage to a past epoch, I went to Chamonix to photograph the “Mer de Glace”, which itself may soon belong to bygone times.
+To pay homage to a past epoch, I went to Chamonix to photograph the “Mer de Glace,” which may soon belong to bygone times.

 Not having used the camera for quite a while, it felt almost like a spiritual practice, being questioned by the onlookers.
 It was also a pleasure to compose for the 4×5 aspect ratio.
 For me, the 24×36 is not wide enough for landscape orientation, while it is too wide for portrait orientation.

-Now there remains the challenge where I can get my film developed, as all the labs in Geneva, running E-6 and C-41 processes on sheet film, have shut down their services; stay tuned for the second part of the endeavour.
+Now, there remains the challenge of where I can get my film developed, as all the labs in Geneva, running E-6 and C-41 processes on sheet film, have shut down their services.
 There’s a lot to be said for instant gratification.
 As the tripod was set up, I shot the same image with the Nikon Z7 and the 24-70 f/2.8 Z at 45 mm with stitch and crop of three horizontal images to match the 4×5 aspect ratio.

 SR